 Today, I am going to tell you about this sweet lady.
 Her name is Marie.
 I named her after the middle names of six great ladies I know.
-She is 10 1/2″ tall, made of very heavy plaster, and is hand-painted with bright pink and orange paint.
+She is 10 1/2″ tall, made of heavy plaster, and hand-painted with bright pink and orange paint.

 When I found Marie, she was sitting on a vintage dresser, waiting for me to happen upon her.
-When I saw her she brought the biggest smile to my face.
-At first, I expected her to be made of paper mache as many of the funky Mid-Century statues are.
+When I saw her, she brought the biggest smile to my face.
+At first, I expected her to be made of paper mache, as many of the funky Mid-Century statues are.
 As soon as I picked her up, I knew she was made of a much heavier material.

 I have yet to find her or anything like her online.
-If you check out the picture above, you’ll see that there is a part of the maker’s mark missing.
+If you check out the picture above, you’ll see that part of the maker’s mark is missing.
 The mark on the back says “IMRO 1951.”
 The first part of the name appears to have chipped off before the statue was painted.
 If you have any idea what artist or company made her, please leave me a comment below and let me know.
 I like to know that kind of thing!